gumpu/GalaxyNGV2/Documentation/player-manual.md

 ###Owner

-Inhabited planets are owned by one race at a time (except in the special case of a standoff when an inhabited planet is unowned).
-Uninhabited planets are not owned by any race.
+Inhabited planets are owned by one nation at a time (except in the special case of a standoff when an inhabited planet is unowned).
+Uninhabited planets are not owned by any nation.

 ###Size